AlexCeleste/ybc/README.md

 You will not (ever) be able to use this compiler to build antique B programs from the 70s.
 Fundamental differences (see below) make such a task impossible - this is a toy, intended for getting the feel of B (or, if you're a maniac, writing new programs).

+The compiler outputs GAS assembly and assumes the existence of GCC (or Clang on Mac OS X) to assemble it.

 **Usage:**